zhaime/academic-Zoe/content/authors/admin/_index.md

 - Visitors
 ---

-I am a research assistant working on the Research into Antipsychotic Discontinuation and Reduction (RADAR) study and a PhD student at University College London.
+I am a research assistant working on the Research into Antipsychotic Discontinuation and Reduction (RADAR) study, and a PhD student at University College London.

 <hr>